 TV and free Wifi

-There is also a table and chairs for dining outside the hut.
+There is also a table and chairs and a firepit / barbecue grill for dining outside the hut.

 Glamping is combining both yesterday’s amenities and today’s technology.
 Also called boutique camping or luxury camping.